 Jackson Barratt Heitmann

 Jackson joined the lab in 2021.
-He is a student in the Environmental and Sustainability Studies Program (EVSS).
-He graduated with a BA in Global & International Studies from Bard College in2018.
+He was a student in the Environmental and Sustainability Studies Program (EVSS).
+He graduated with a BA in Global & International Studies from Bard College in 2018.
 After completing his undergraduate degree he worked for the Maine Natural Areas Program doing invasive plant management and worked for Audubon New York doing environmental education, before returning to Bard as an assistant researcher on multiple behavior ecology studies focusing on polarized light pollution effects on birds and insects.
 Jackon’s research interests include avian conservation, land management, and community ecology.
-His thesis will look at how different types of disturbance influence bird community composition in ephemeral wetlands, here in the lowcountry.
+His thesis examined how different types of disturbance influenced bird community composition in ephemeral wetlands.
+Jackson is currently pursuing his PhD at the University of Florida in Dr. Corey Callaghan’s lab.

 Related